-We obtained an understanding of the company's control environment through audit procedures over the in-scope processes for the purpose of the GlaxoSmithKline plc Group audit.
+We obtained an understanding of the company's control environment through audit procedures over the in-scope processes for the purpose of the GSK plc group audit.
 Subsequently, as part of our statutory audit process, we have performed additional audit procedures in order to obtain an understanding of all other key company processes.
-We structured our audit approach to reflect how the company is organised as well as ensuring our audit was both effective and risk focused.
+We structured our audit approach to reflect how the company is organised so that our audit was both effective and risk focused.
 Based on our scope and determination of audit approach, the audit engagement team have obtained an understanding of the relevant controls over the financial reporting process and have adopted a fully substantive approach for the audit of the financial statements.